-A Source Water Assessment of our groundwater supply sources was completed by DEP in June 2005.
+A Source Water Assessment of our groundwater supply sources was completed by the Pennsylvania Department of Environmental Protection (DEP) in June 2005.
 The Assessment has found that we are potentially most susceptible to contamination from transportation corridors.
 Potential pollutants used in residential and commercial areas also pose a threat to our wells.
 A summary report of the Assessment is available on the DEP Source Water Assessment & Protection Web page at (www.elibrary.dep.state.pa.us/dsweb/View/Collection-10045).
 Complete reports were distributed to municipalities, water suppliers, local planning agencies and DEP offices.
-Copies of the complete report are available for review at the DEP Southeastern Regional Office, Records Management Unit
+Copies of the complete report are available for review at the DEP Southeastern Regional Office, Records Management Unit.